-Prime farmland, as defined by the U.S. Department of Agriculture (USDA), is land that has the best combination of physical and chemical characteristics for producing food, feed, forage, fiber, and oilseed crops and is also available for these uses.
+Prime farmland, as defined by the USDA-NRCS, as land that has the best combination of physical and chemical characteristics for producing food, feed, forage, fiber, and oilseed crops and is also available for these uses.
 It could be cultivated land, pastureland, forestland, or other land, but it is not urban or built-up land or water areas.
 It has the soil quality, growing season, and moisture supply needed to produce economically sustained high yields of crops when treated and managed according to acceptable farming methods, including water management.
 In general, prime farmlands have an adequate and dependable water supply from precipitation or irrigation, a favorable temperature and growing season, acceptable acidity or alkalinity, acceptable salt and sodium content, and few or no rocks.
 They are permeable to water and air.
 Prime farmlands are not excessively erodible or saturated with water for a long period of time, and they either do not flood frequently or are protected from flooding (7 CFR 657).
+The Farmland Protection Policy Act ([FPPA]; 7 United States Code [U.S.C.]
+4201 et seq.) requires federal agencies to consider the adverse effects of their actions on prime or unique farmlands.
+The purpose of the FPPA is "to minimize the extent to which federal programs contribute to the unnecessary and irreversible conversion of farmland to nonagricultural uses."